google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/mobile-web-video-playback.md

       }
     });

+Note: I call `event.stopPropagation()` to prevent parent handlers (eg.  video controls) from being notified of the click event.

-Rather than adjusting our video controls in the `click` event listener, we'll use the fired `play` and `pause` video events.
-When video starts playing, we'll change button state to "pause", make sure time tracking is updated continuously and hide video controls.
-When video pauses, we'll simply change button state to "play" and show video controls.
+Rather than adjusting our video controls in the `click` event listener, we use the `play` and `pause` video events.
+When video starts playing, we change the button state to "pause", make sure time tracking is updated continuously and hide video controls.
+When the video pauses, we simply change button state to "play" and show video controls.

     video.addEventListener('play', function() {